seraphinush-gaming/tera-mysterium/content/en/activities/fishing.en.md

 In order to catch fish manually, players must play a **mini-game**.
 The key objective of the mini-game is to move the square on the left towards the reel on the right by reeling the fish appropriately within a time limit.
 Fish can be pulled to the right by holding the interact key (default : F) and Fish must overlap with the square in order to move it.

-Difficulty of the mini-game increases relative to the grade of the fish to be caught - the square to shift to the right decreases in width, and the fist to be caught can resist more strongly and more often.
+Difficulty of the mini-game increases relative to the grade of the fish to be caught - the square to shift to the right decreases in width, and the fish to be caught can resist more strongly and more often.

 Difficulty can be decreased using **Fish Salad**.